iamsammy/Practice-Set-03/README.md

 # Project Description
 Violatte Cafe is a cozy and welcoming coffee shop that provides a comfortable space for coffee lovers to enjoy top-quality brews.
-The cafe prides itself on serving ethically-sourced, expertly-brewed coffee in a friendly and inviting atmosphere.
+With dedication in serving high-quality, thoughtfully selected coffee in a friendly and inviting atmosphere.
+Violatte Cafe aims to create a warm and inviting environment where customers can relax, socialize, and savor their coffee experience.

 # Features
  •Home<br>